Complete Guide to Cruising From the Port of Galveston in Texas

 The island sits about 45 minutes from Houston Hobby airport and about 75 minutes from Bush-Intercontinental.
 Cruise terminals are on the backside of the island, with a short route to open water.
 Map Data: Google

-Galveston Island sits as a barrier island just off of Texas, attached to the mainland by Interstate 45.
+Galveston sits as a barrier island just off of Texas, attached to the mainland by Interstate 45.
 If you’re coming from the Houston area, you’ll approach over a short causeway that will bring you just a few miles from the port.
 Those coming from the east normally take the free ferry between Galveston and the Bolivar Peninsula.

 The port itself sits on the northern side of the island, protected from the Gulf of Mexico.
 Its location makes it a convenient spot to set sail as it only takes 30-45 minutes for the ships to get out to the open water.